We want our leaders to pledge to ensure that by the year 2021, anyone in the UK who has ADHD can have timely access to quality treatment and support.

 The #ITakeMyPillsBecause hashtag, started by the wonderful Jessica of @howtoADHD, gained international traction in response to a damaging Netflix production which perpetuated stigma on medicating for ADHD.
 Jessica was already a great ADHD ambassador long before our campaign was founded, and if you’re not familiar with her already, we’d strongly recommend checking out her YouTube channel (@howtoADHD) for any and all of your ADHD-video related needs!

 Additionally, Mr Daniel Johnson MSP has recently spoken out about ADHD stigmatisation in Parliament and on social media.
 The nature of politics makes it extremely unusual for any politician to share anything about their personal opinions or private life which could cause any possible risk to their reputation.
 Daniel Johnson, however, has not only been willing to risk media criticism by defending the use of medication for ADHD, but he has even made his own ADHD diagnosis and medication status public in a show of true solidarity with all adults with ADHD in the UK.
-His courage and determination is nothing short of inspirational, and he is an ambassador to us all.
+His courage and determination (sometimes known in the ADHD world as ‘not thinking something through before doing it’) is nothing short of inspirational, and he is an ambassador to us all.

 However, despite these happy developments, there is still such a long way to go, and with every happy story comes another stigmatising headline or misrepresentative media portrayal.
 So far we haven’t actually seen any real change, or even any commitment to change, from our government.
 We need to keep fighting.